 - Loss of enjoyment of life

-The word “compensate” means “to offset an error or undesirable effect.”
-Compensatory damages, therefore, are meant to make up for an injury sustained by an individual.
+Compensatory damages are meant to make up for an injury sustained by an individual.
 There are two basic types of compensatory damages: actual and general.
 Actual damages reimburse an individual for funds paid out-of-pocket for medical treatments, lost wages, substitute transportation, property replacement or repair, and rehabilitation.
-An accident victim can also sue for general damages, which include estimates of loss not involving actual monetary expenditure.
+General damages include estimates of loss not involving actual monetary expenditure.
 Mental anguish, disfigurement, future medical expenses, future lost wages, long-term pain and suffering, loss of consortium, and loss of opportunity are all examples of general damages.

 Punitive damages are meant to punish a defendant for acts of gross negligence or intentional misconduct that cause personal injury to the plaintiff.
 They are not calculated by the extent of the actual injury, but rather are meant to prevent the defendant or others in similar situations from allowing or causing the same sort of accident to happen in the future.
 For example, if a person intentionally runs an automobile into a pedestrian, punitive damages may be appropriate.